OpenSight/StreamSwitch/ports/stsw_rtsp_port/README.md

 ## How to run
 --------------------------

-Type the following command at this directory can start the stsw_rtsp_port at front-ground with outputting log to stderr, and never exit:
+Typing the following command at this directory can start the stsw_rtsp_port at front-ground with outputting log to stderr, and never exit:

     $./stsw_rtsp_port